 In 2006, the ATJ Committee developed a program structure for the LRAP including oversight, administration, and selection criteria.
 Along the way, the ATJ Committee received input from other states with LRAP programs, law schools in Oregon, the American Bar Association (ABA), public defenders, district attorneys, civil legal aid organizations, and other Oregon stakeholders.
 The BOG approved the LRAP Policies and Guidelines in November 2006.
 Application forms were developed in early 2007 following a review of forms used in other states, and in consultation with the ABA.
 Grievance Procedures and Grievance Forms were created in 2008.
 The Policies and Guidelines are reviewed annually by the LRAP Advisory Committee and any changes needed are thereafter recommended to the BOG.
 Changes to the application materials are made by OSB staff, as needed, to reflect changes to the Policies and Guidelines.

 The Board of Governors concluded that deputy district attorneys meet the criteria of the LRAP mission to attract and retain public service lawyers by helping them pay their educational debt.
-Only deputy district attorneys who meet the $55,000 salary cap are eligible for program participation.
+Only deputy district attorneys who meet the $85,000 salary cap are eligible for program participation.

 The LRAP Advisory Committee has authority to amend and set policy guidelines as needed for the program.
 The Advisory Committee will consider changes to the LRAP Policies and Guidelines at the end of each calendar year.
-If you would like to recommend changes to the LRAP Policies and Guidelines, contact the LRAP Administrator at email@example.com or (503) 431-6355.
+If you would like to recommend changes to the LRAP Policies and Guidelines, contact the LRAP Administrator, Joanna Knee, at email@example.com or (503) 431-6385.